chjuncn/interface-exp/README.md

 ## ✨ Features

+- **Project Discovery & Search**: Browse existing projects by category, search by name/description, and clone templates
 - **Context-Aware Suggestions**: The system analyzes user input and shows relevant suggestions
-- **Progressive Interface**: Starts with a centered input box, then transforms into a full workspace
+- **Progressive Interface**: Starts with a landing page, then transforms into a full workspace
 - **Dynamic Affordances**: Only shows what's relevant to the user's current context
 - **Smooth Animations**: Built with Framer Motion for delightful user experience
 - **Modern Design**: Clean card-and-shadow style with modern spacing and fonts
+- **Project Management**: Create, clone, and manage multiple projects with easy navigation

 ## 🎯 Design Principles